Azure/azure-powershell/src/CostManagement/docs/New-AzCostManagementQueryFilterObject.md

   - `[Or <IQueryFilter[]>]`: The logical "OR" expression.
 Must have at least 2 items.
   - `[Tag <IQueryComparisonExpression>]`: Has comparison expression for a tag

-DIMENSION <IQueryComparisonExpression>: Has comparison expression for a dimension.
+DIMENSIONS <IQueryComparisonExpression>: Has comparison expression for a dimensions.
   - `Name <String>`: The name of the column to use in comparison.
   - `Operator <OperatorType>`: The operator to use for comparison.
   - `Value <String[]>`: Array of values to use for comparison

 NOT <IQueryFilter>: The logical "NOT" expression.
   - `[And <IQueryFilter[]>]`: The logical "AND" expression.
 Must have at least 2 items.
-  - `[Dimension <IQueryComparisonExpression>]`: Has comparison expression for a dimension
+  - `[Dimensions <IQueryComparisonExpression>]`: Has comparison expression for a dimension
     - `Name <String>`: The name of the column to use in comparison.
     - `Operator <OperatorType>`: The operator to use for comparison.
     - `Value <String[]>`: Array of values to use for comparison